iam-jawad/app-with-helm/README.md

 - **Dockerfile** to build docker image of **javaWebApp**.
 - Helm chart in folder **javaWebAppHelm** to run **javaWebApp** in K8S cluster.
 - A bash script **run-helm.sh** which can spin up **javaWebApp** from helm chat available in this repo.
+- Terraform code in folder **terraform-code** for more details about it please have a look on Terraform Code section down below.

 ## Pre-Requisite
 ### If building docker image